-You can view the full Recommended Daily Allowances for adult dogs at maintenance via the NRC (National Research Council, Nutrient Requirements of Dogs and Cats).
+You can view the full Recommended Daily Allowances via the NRC (National Research Council, Nutrient Requirements of Dogs and Cats).

 Critical Tip: When you’re preparing your dam for breeding, provide highly digestible foods with a slightly increased amount of protein than the regular adult maintenance amount.
+Adult maintenance is 24% protein & you want to improve this to 27% protein during the month prior to breeding.
 Again, this is not a volume increase, it’s a change in food type if needed.

 Omega-6 : Omega-3 Balance

-If you are not already feeding an optimal balance of omega-6 and omega-3, you should do so now.
+If you are not already feeding a balance of omega-6 and omega-3, you should do so now.
 The relationship between the two is often misunderstood and omega-6 is viewed by many owners as “the bad kind of omega” but that’s not the case.
 Both types of omegas are needed.

 Dr. Cailin R. Heinze, a board-certified veterinary nutritionist at the Cummings School of Veterinary Medicine explained it well when she wrote “The reason for a link between fatty acids and inflammation is that the body uses these fatty acids (both omega-3 and omega-6) to make compounds that are involved with our response to injury and infection.
 Omega-6s generally are used to make compounds that “stir up” inflammation while omega-3s are more associated with compounds that help resolve it once it has served its purpose.
 This is the reason that you may have heard omega-6s referred to as promoting inflammation while omega-3s are often considered to be anti-inflammatory.”

 During the pre breeding stage you have learned how many calories your dog should be eating, what kind of calories those are, and you have made improvements to your female’s diet by applying what you’ve learned.
 The key during the pre breeding stage is to get her nutritionally supplied with the proper balance of what she needs to optimally thrive.
-Using the calorie calculator for adult dogs along with the NRC nutrients calculator for adult dogs as your guide will allow you to make sure you’re feeding foods that fill each part of the “canine food pyramid.”
+Using the NRC chart as your guide will allow you to make sure you’re feeding foods that fill each part of the “canine food pyramid.”
 When your female is being fed in that manner then her body is in good condition for pregnancy.

 Nutrient Requirements of Dogs and Cats, Animal Nutrition Series by the National Research Council (NRC), 2006